Umar9787/WebAlcazar-WebApplicationFirewall/readme.md

 # WebAlcazar (Web Application Firewall)
 ## Description
 A web application firewall (WAF) is a specific form of application firewall that filters, monitors, and blocks HTTP traffic to and from a web service.
-At current time the application provides security against SQL injection attacks.
-In the future it will defend against more attacks.
+At current time, the application provides security against SQL injection attacks.
+In the future, it will defend against more attacks.
 ## Tools Used
 - Django for backend server.
 - Jupyter Notebook for Training Machine Learning MLP model.